jacebrowning/mindstorms-rcx-macos-tools/README.md

 If the build succeeds, the nqc executable will be installed globally.

-##2) Uploading the official LEGO firmware
+##2) Find the serial/usb port

 Find the name of your serial port:
 ```sh
 ls /dev/cu.*
 ```
 This command will return a list of available devices.
-Look for something like "/dev/cu.PL2303-XXXX" and write it down.
+Look for something like `/dev/cu.PL2303-XXXX` and write it down.
+You will need this on all nqc command with the flag `-S` (ex: `-S/dev/cu.PL2303-XXXX`)

+For USB connection you should use `usb` instead of `/dev/cu.PL2303-XXXX`. ie: `-Susb`

+##3) Uploading the official LEGO firmware

 I provide 3 LEGO firmware in this repository: